*This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #ScrubSeason #CollectiveBias

 Rooms that your guests won’t be visiting can be left alone if you choose to do so.
 BUT keep in mind any guests who may ask for a home tour of some sort.
 If they’ve never been to your home before, they may love to have a look around.
 So I’d be sure to keep bedrooms tidied up as well.
 It would be horrible to be showing a guest your bedroom only to have your underwear lying on the floor.
 Think and plan ahead!

-Whenever I have a long list to do list, I always like to create a check list.
+Whenever I have a long list to-do list, I always like to create a checklist.
 That way I can better see what it is that I have to get done and I can check it all off as I go.
-I couldn’t imagine NOT having a check list for things like this.
-So I’m going to show you how to put together the perfect master cleaning list.
+I couldn’t imagine NOT having a checklist for things like this.
+So if you’re a list-making kind of woman, then be sure to make your checklist!